microsoft/LUIS-Samples/examples/azure-function-endpoint/readme.md

 ### Create the function app in Azure

 This sample was written inside the Azure portal for Azure functions.
 Copy the code in [run.csx](./run.csx) into a new C# HTTPTrigger function.
+This quickstart will help you build a function in Azure: [Create your first function in the Azure portal](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).

 ### Or ... create the function app in Visual Studio